 Director, Administration and Programming

-Bambi Mroz brings 10 years of teaching and publishing experience to the CT Women's Hall of Fame along with a passion for public history programming.
-Originally from Indiana, Bambi migrated to Connecticut to pursue graduate studies in French at the University of Connecticut, where she also taught French language, literature and culture.
+Bambi Mroz brings more than 10 years of teaching, administrative and publishing experience along with a passion for public history programming.
+Originally from Indiana, Bambi migrated to Connecticut to pursue graduate studies in French at the University of Connecticut, where she taught French language, literature and culture.
 During that time she also worked as an editorial assistant for an international French studies journal edited at UConn.
 After leaving graduate school, Bambi entered the business world, working as office manager for a busy commercial sign and graphics company.
-Coming to the CWHF fulfills her desire to use her teaching and administrative skills in the non-profit sector.
+Coming to CWHF in 2011 fulfilled her desire to use her teaching and administrative skills in the non-profit sector.

 Bambi holds a B.A. in French Education from Anderson University and an M.A. in French & Francophone Studies from the University of Connecticut.
 She has also completed all coursework toward a Ph.D. in French & Francophone Studies, with a focus on 20th-century French theatre.

 A resident of Manchester, where she lives with her husband Matt, she is an active member of her church community, where she coordinates women's programming.
 She also enjoys travelling, knitting, spending time with nieces and nephews and entertaining friends.

 Tina's past experience has been in the banking and computer industry.
 Her interest in working with non-profit organizations increased after working for a grant-funded children's mental health intervention program.
 A California, Tina has come to Connecticut by way of Washington, D.C., and Long Island and has been on the East Coast for 26 years now.
 Her Bachelor's degree is in Management Science, with minors in International Relations and Chinese Studies from the University of California at San Diego.
 Christina enjoys spending time with her family, reading, playing tennis, and golf.